Read Smith’s plans for the fall 2021 semester.

 Workplace & Employees

 Safeguarding the health and well-being of the Smith community is at the heart of the Culture of Care plan.
 Employees will be asked to continue remote work whenever possible.
 Those employees who are approved to work on campus will follow strict health and safety protocols designed to protect both them and the broader campus community.

 Staff Return to Campus Policy

 Staff whose jobs can be completed remotely will be asked to remain off campus.
 Some employees, due to the nature of their work, will be required to work on campus.
 In order to work on campus, all members of the Smith community (including faculty, staff and contractors) must follow a strict set of guidelines.

 Step 1: Approval

 All Smith staff members who work on campus are required to receive approval from their manager, department head and cabinet member.
-To initiate this request, managers/supervisors must submit the Return to Campus form (Smith login required).
+To initiate this request, employees must submit the Return to Campus form (Smith login required).
 If approved to return to campus, the staff member will receive communication from the Office of Human Resources with instructions on additional requirements that they must complete before they are able to return to work on campus.

 Mere convenience or a desire for increased productivity is not a sufficient reason to require an employee to return to working on-site.